KitHamm/themediaworkshop.co.uk/README.md

 ## Features

--   Static and Dynamic SSR
+-   Public pages focus on SSR.
+-   Digital Ocean CDN for content.
--   Custom built dashboard for content management
+-   Custom built dashboard for content management.
--   Add page segments as needed with customizability
+-   Add page segments as needed with customizability.
+-   Add Case Studies as needed with customizability.
+-   Media uploads (videos) pre processed to capture thumbnail (poster) image.
+-   Media uploads (images) pre processed for lightweight image formats.
--   Media pool on dashboard for quickly seeing all media available
+-   Media pool on dashboard for quickly seeing all media available.
--   Contact form with message center on dashboard
+-   Contact form with message center on dashboard.
--   Media storing and serving from hosting Server
--   PostgreSQL Database with Prisma client
+-   PostgreSQL Database with Prisma client.
--   Custom Parallax Views
+-   Custom Parallax Views.

-## TODO

--   Mobile and Tablet responsive styling
--   Add case study carousel modal for page segments
--   Media folders for content management
--   Finalize styling